dan-leo/masters/thesis/v8/thesis.md

 | Nokia      | Quectel          | Latency          | Throughput        | Data Billing |
 | Ericsson   | Nordic           | Data usage       |                   |              |
 | Huawei     | SimCom           |                  |                   |              |

+However, due to the demonstrated energy variability of NB-IoT, an estimate of the energy per message EMSG must be chosen in accordance with the application requirements, rang- ing from very optimistic (best case) to the most pessimistic (worst case).
+For that purpose, we use the data recorded as a probabilistic model, taking the 5th/95th-percentiles for the best/worst case scenarios, and the mean values as an estimate for the long- term behavior.

 ## Optimized Setup